 Key Takeaways:

-• Award-winning aerobatic pilot Jim LeRoy died in a Pitts Special crash during the Dayton Air Show.
+- Award-winning aerobatic pilot Jim LeRoy died Saturday after his Pitts Special crashed during a performance at the Dayton (Ohio) Air Show.

 See a mistake?
 Contact us.